Xt777Br/BedrockChatGpt/README.md

 This program can take some information about world!
 For now he just can take 3 information: Day, Day, Weather.
 I have plans to improve in future version using addons to better informations and speed!

-This program is fully Python but it will not be open source, because i want make better version more optimized and organized.
-Maybe you can get the codes aceesing with other ways but its is ok.
+This program is fully Python.
+It dont have a docs becuase i want make better version more optimized and organized.
 Just dont steal the codes!

 How everyone know Chatgpt dont have a updated informations so he can not know newest minecraft things!